fairDataSociety/fairos-client-examples/README.md

 - go implementation
 - js implementation

-Please refer to each implementation.
+Please refer to each implementation for details.
+Also check https://github.com/fairDataSociety/fairOS-dfs-clients for FairOS API OpenAPI specs, how to build custom libraries using CodeGen.

+Several libraries are available in FairOS releases and are built when API modifications are present. https://github.com/fairDataSociety/fairOS-dfs/releases